-The History Museum Barcelona boasts over 2000 years of history and gives a fascinating look at the very beginnings of the city.
+The History Museum Barcelona boasts over 2000 years of history.
+In addition, it gives a fascinating look at the very beginnings of the city.
 It is a must for anyone interested in finding out more about Barcelona’s history and the origins of the city.

 The tour then takes you back up to the Palau Reial Major where you can view exhibitions on the city during the Middle Ages.
 It concludes with a visit to St Agatha Chapel and Tinell Hall which is said to have been where Christopher Columbus first reported his discovery of America to King Ferdinand and Queen Isabella.

-A visit to the History Museum Barcelona is perfect to escape the crowds of La Rambla and gives a great overview and an intriguing look at the origins of the city of Barcelona.
+A visit to the History Museum Barcelona is perfect to escape the crowds of La Rambla.
+This place gives a great overview and an intriguing look at the origins of the city of Barcelona.
 The museum offers a great insight into what life was like when the city of Barcelona first began and then moves on through the ages in chronological order.

 Opening Times of the History Museum Barcelona: